ilendl2/one-click-hugo/site/content/about/support-us.md

 ---
 title: Support Us
 ---
-<p>During this period of lock down we are our parishioners and other with additional means to support the work and mission of the Church.</p>
+<p>During this extraordinary time of "lock-down" we are providing our parishioners and other supporters with new way of supporting the work and mission of our Church through online donations. </p>

-<h5>Donate Online</h5>
+<h4>Donate Online</hd>

 <p>Use any major credit or debit card (Visa, MasterCard, Amex, Discover etc.) to make your contribution using our secure donation form.</p>